Last modified: 2020-05-18 | Approximate reading time 4 mins

 Wood has long been used as a material for the structure of a home, both on interior and exterior.
 In early colonial times, wood was used as an interior surface.
 Boards were often nailed vertically, with decorative beads along the edges.
 In rustic homes, wood was used as flat-backed cladding similar to that on the outside of a house.
 During the Victorian era, factory millwork became accessible and thus, beaded boards were often found in kitchens and bathrooms.

 As we mentioned, wood on walls in back in style.
 We’re going to cover a few of the popular options on the market as well as if they’re right for your household.

 As with flooring, wood panelling allows you to choose the essence of the wood as well as the finish: varnished or not, lacquered and so forth.
 Depending on the finish you choose, it’s also possible to paint the material as suited to your tastes.
 In other instances, you will have access to different design options through fibre-based by-products.

-There are many types of wall coverings that are made of wood.
+Many types of wall coverings are made of wood.
 Not to mention, they are made using different types of wood, among these include hardwood or engineered wood.
 On top of this, all wooden materials used for flooring can also be employed on walls.

 Looking for contractors to install wood panels?

 Fill out the form so that we can put you in contact with certified contractors from our network

 These are slats or wood panels that are arguably the most popular type of wood wall covering, as they offer the famous “shiplap” look.
 This style of wall panel is excellent because there are so many options to choose from on the style front.
 Shiplap panels can be super minimal or decorative, depending on your taste and decor.
 Drop siding is a common type of shiplap, one that has moved its way from exterior to interior.
 Shiplap that is both refined and modern, and are fairly easy to install even for the novice renovator!